KUSER_SHARED_DATA - NtDoc

 UCHAR SEHValidationPolicy: 2;

-// CCS\Control\Session Manager₄CWDIllegalInDLLSearch.
-App-specific IFEO value with the same name trumps it.
+SEH_VALIDATION_POLICY_* values.
+Only meaningful for 32-bit x86 processes.
+Set on boot from CCS\Control\Session Manager₄DisableExceptionChainValidation.
+App IFEO value with the same name trumps it.

 UCHAR CurDirDevicesSkippedForDlls: 2;